-This policy applies to all Councillors of the Horsham Rural City Council, whether carrying out functions as spokesperson for or on behalf of Council, or when interacting with media or social media in their role as Councillor.
+This policy applies to all Councillors of the Horsham Rural City Council, whether carrying out functions as spokesperson for or on behalf of Council, or when interacting with media in their role as Councillor.
+As per the Communications Policy (CO4/258) Council's authorised media spokespersons are the Mayor, Chief Executive Officer, Directors, and Media and Communications Officer (or nominated representative).
+Other people may be delegated responsibility as authorised media spokespersons from time to time.